inf0rmatix/serverpod_vps/assets/templates/serverpod_templates/github/workflows/deployment-docker.md

 # Serverpod Deployment to a VPS using Docker

-> Deploying your Serverpod to a Virtual Private Server (VPS) using Docker is a cost-effective and scalable solution for startups and small- to medium-scale builds.
+> 💡 Deploying Serverpod to a Virtual Private Server (VPS) using Docker is a
+> cost-effective and scalable solution for startups and small- to medium-scale
+> projects.

 This guide walks you through deploying a server built using the Serverpod framework to a Virtual Private Server (VPS) using Docker.

-Serverpod, designed for Flutter and Dart, is a backend framework that simplifies server development while offering powerful features like database integration and seamless client-server communication.
-Deploying your Serverpod application to a VPS is a cost-effective solution for startups and small-scale projects.
-This setup supports vertical scaling by upgrading your virtual machine instance to handle increased loads and can be extended to horizontal scaling with tools like Hetzner’s load balancers.
-By following this guide, you’ll create a reliable, production-ready deployment environment using Docker Compose, tailored for testing and small to medium-sized workloads.
+Serverpod is a Flutter/Dart backend framework offering database integration and seamless client-server communication.
+VPS deployment provides a cost-effective solution for small to medium projects.

+The setup allows vertical scaling through VM upgrades and can be extended to horizontal scaling with load balancers.
+This guide helps you create a production-ready Docker Compose deployment.

 To reduce the workload on the machine we do not use redis in this deployment.
 Redis becomes necessary when you want to scale your application horizontally.

+> 💡 In many cases, scaling vertically is sufficient and saves you the hassle of
+> setting up a load balancer and more infrastructure.
+Always start with vertical
+> scaling and only scale horizontally if you need to.

 ## Prerequisites